iuthere/dos2unix/README.md

 [![github.com/iuthere/dos2unix](./doc/gobadge.svg)](https://pkg.go.dev/github.com/iuthere/dos2unix)

-# dos2unix

-Converts text files with \r\n line endings into \n.
-Gracefully interrupts upon Ctrl+C.

-**Warning**: It's an experimental tool far from the production ready use.
+> **Warning**: It's still an experimental tool far from the production ready use.
 Please use with care.
 Create backup or use only in VCS-enabled folders.
 Only tested in Windows.

+# dos2unix

+Converts text files with \r\n line endings into \n.
+Gracefully interrupts upon Ctrl+C. Recognition whether a file consists of a text or not is performed using [http.DetectContentType](https://golang.org/pkg/net/http/#DetectContentType) based on the algorithm described at https://mimesniff.spec.whatwg.org/.

 Additions and bug reports are welcome!